Young people took on fossil fuels and won. What’s next?

 The first climate case tried in the United States brought a landmark win for its young plaintiffs.
 Will this provide a model for other states that enshrine protecting the environment in their constitutions?

-While the legal arguments in the Montana case, which did not seek financial compensation or damages, are state-specific, he says, the judge’s findings on climate science itself were broadly noteworthy and decisive.
+While the legal arguments in the Montana case, which did not seek financial compensation or damages, are specific to the state, he says, the judge’s findings on climate science itself were broadly noteworthy and decisive.
 And it could help influence an explosion of climate lawsuits making their way through court systems across the U.S.

 For much of the June trial, internationally renowned scientists gave testimony explaining the connections between fossil fuel use and climatic disruptions such as increased wildfires, heat extremes, and drought.

-It was one of the first times that both climate science and climate denialism were put under the microscope of American legal questioning, Mr. Gerrard said earlier this summer.
-And the judge’s decision reflects what many court watchers noted during trial: Climate science, already highly vetted and agreed upon by experts worldwide, is convincing – as are the impacts of a heating world on young people.
+It was one of the first times that both climate science and climate change denialism were put under the microscope of American legal questioning, Mr. Gerrard said earlier this summer.
+And the judge’s decision reflects what many court-watchers noted during the trial: Climate science, already highly vetted and agreed upon by experts worldwide, is convincing – as are the impacts of a heating world on young people.

 While the plaintiffs used their allotted five days of trial to deeply question scientists and youths, the state rested its case after a day.
 It called only three witnesses, canceling at the last minute the appearance of a climatologist who had publicly spread doubt about climate change.